scaleinnotech/Learn.MakerCloud_en/docs/ch12_smart_city/lamppost/smart_lamppost.md

 ### Connecting with Smart Hanger

 First make sure that you have constructed the smart hanger.
-For instructions, click [here](ch12_smart_city/hanger/smart_hanger.md)
+For instructions, click [here. ](ch12_smart_city/hanger/smart_hanger.md)

 Then, program the connection between the smart lamppost and smart hanger using event trigger.